nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 ## Why extend Python with C/C++

  1. You want to call a function that is implemented in C, C++ or Fortran.
 This can give you access to a vast collection of libraries so you won't have to reinvent the wheel
- 2. You have identified a performance bottleneck - reimplementing some parts of your Python code in C, C++ or Fortran will give you a performance boost
+ 2. You have identified a performance bottleneck - reimplementing some parts of your Python code in C, C++ or Fortran could give you a performance boost
  3. It makes your code type safe.
 In contrast to C, C++ and Fortran, Python is not a typed language - you can pass any object to any Python function.
 This can cause runtime failures in Python which cannot occur in C, C++ or Fortran, as the error would be caught by the compiler

 ### Pros